faded-giant/AA-waste-water-monitor/README.md

 ```
 To add more users, just add new entry to this section
 ### Daily Running Message
-The monitor will let you know its running every day:
+The monitor will let you know its running every day at the (UTC) time specified by `message_schedule`:
 ```yaml
 message_schedule: "07:00"
 ```